UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

             module load python/3.11.8 python_ML_packages/3.11.8-cpu

+        This virtual environment will be used in later sessions too and is assumed to contain the ``seaborn`` Python package.
+        The ``python_ML_packages/3.11.8-cpu`` module assures it is present.

     .. tab:: HPC2N

         .. code-block:: console

             module load GCC/12.3.0 Python/3.11.3 SciPy-bundle/2023.07 matplotlib/3.7.2

+        This virtual environment will be used in later sessions too and is assumed to contain the ``seaborn`` Python package.
+        The ``SciPy-bundle/2023.07`` module assures it is present.

 Exercise 1.2: create the virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^